BlockstreamResearch/bip-frost-dkg/README.md

 *Arguments*:

 - `state` - The coordinator's session state as output by `coordinator_step1`.
 - `pmsgs2` - List of second messages received from the participants.
+The list's length must equal the total number of participants.

 *Returns*: